 If they get even a whiff of spam, they will start deleting your texts before opening them, or worse—blocking your number.

-Use text message marketing to serve, as Christ would have used it.
+Church leaders should use the texting service to serve, as Christ would have used it.

 Don’t bury your head in the technological sand any longer.

 Get started now, there’s no excuse not to be a early adopter.

 - People actually want you to text them